 Take Care of Your Workplace and be Honest With Employees

 It’s important that you keep your decision to fire an employee under wraps until after that person has been notified.
 This is a simple matter of common courtesy and will prevent the humiliation of that employee finding out through the grapevine.
 But you also need to ensure that your staff is informed about the termination and has an opportunity to ask questions.

 If your employees have any questions or concerns, address them generally and reassure them that you’ll help handle any disruptions the termination may have caused.

-As a boss, understanding how to fire an employee in the most professional and fair-minded way is crucial to your success.
+As a boss, firing an employee in the most professional and fair-minded way is crucial to your success.
 So is having a sound hiring strategy.
 Everyone can use a little help sometimes, particularly when it comes to hiring and firing.
-Sign up today for Monster Hiring Solutions, and you’ll get the latest tips on management strategies, recruiting trends, and even some valuable Monster deals.
+Elevate and streamline your recruiting practices by signing up for the latest tips on management strategies, recruiting trends, and much more.

 Legal Disclaimer: None of the information provided herein constitutes legal advice on behalf of Monster.